in Asheville and the WNC area

 Well inspections are separate from water testing (both are highly recommended).
-Water testing evaluates the quality of water while the well inspection evaluates the components of the system.
+Water testing evaluates water quality, while the well inspection evaluates the components of the system.

 Why evaluate the well components?

-Well components like pumps and pressure tanks can be expensive to replace/repair and if they fail the home can be without water for several days.
-A well inspection can help anticipate expensive repair/replacement items, and prevent issues like water contamination and disruption of service.
+Well components like pumps and pressure tanks can be expensive to replace/repair, and if they fail, the home can be without water for several days.
+A well inspection can help anticipate expensive repair/replacement items and prevent water contamination and service disruption.

 Most of the well systems in our area are drilled wells and have the following components: